airbytehq/airbyte/airbyte-webapp-e2e-tests/README.md

 1) If you have not already done so, run `npm install` to install the e2e test dependencies.
 2) Build the OSS backend for the current commit with `SUB_BUILD=PLATFORM ../gradlew clean build`.
 3) Create the test database: `npm run createdb`.
-4) Start the OSS backend: `VERSION=dev docker-compose --file ../docker-compose.yaml up`.
+4) Start the OSS backend: `VERSION=dev docker compose --file ../docker-compose.yaml up`.
 5) Start the cypress test run with `npm run cypress:ci` or `npm run cypress:ci:record`.